magec/nomad-packfile/README.md

 ## Why another tool on top of that?
 Even though packages are declarative by themselves, their 'inistantaions' are not.

-This is because `nomad-pack` permits you to set up variables when running, etc. Moreover, You cannot define a set of packages of deploy to different environments.
+This is because `nomad-pack` permits you to set up variables when running, etc. Moreover, you cannot define a set of packages to be deployed to the same or different environments.

 This is where `nomad-packfile` comes into place, it can be used to:

 - Declare different environments with different global configurations.
-- Declare several releases with their values set.
+- Declare several releases with their values set (optionally you can still use ENV_VARS).

 It is strongly inspired by [Helmfile](https://github.com/helmfile/helmfile).

 ## Installation

 Download the binary from [release](https://github.com/magec/nomad-packfile/releases) and put it in your PATH.

 ## Configuration

 The tool reads a `packfile.yaml` file in the current directory (or the one specified with `-f`), and synchronize the desired state with the Nomad cluster(s).